upf-smc-genai-music/dataset-creation-berberian-sound-studio/README.md

   - A temporary working directory is used and each simulation has a 5-minute timeout by default.

 See `CONTRIBUTING.md` for a short developer guide and notes about building the project.

-### Dataset Aim

-This repository includes tools to create a small "texture" dataset of water syntheses generated from the GlassPour scene.
-The goal is to produce roughly 25–30 minutes of audio distributed over a continuous parameter called `bubble_size` (a multiplicative radius scale factor).
-Each dataset item is a
-pair: a `.wav` audio clip produced by `runFluidSound` and a `.csv` annotation file with a constant `bubble_size` value per clip.
-The generator writes `parameters.json` describing the parameter range and produces `.wav`/`.csv` pairs into `raw/` (the large generated files are omitted from the repository; see `.gitignore`).

 ### Citation